Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    * Attempted to unsubscribe to a subreddit you are not subscribed to and only one subreddit was specified (for `sr` or `sr_name`)."
-   "503","Sends *\"Our CDN was unable to reach our servers\"* HTML document.
+   "503","Sends *""Our CDN was unable to reach our servers""* HTML document.
 When over approximately 250 items are specified at once."

 .. _subreddit-get-rules: